-Goals of the project include:
+A Goal of the project is:

-- Create opportunities for educational or interpretive measures, while integrating recreational measures that are compatible with ecosystem integrity. - Engage the public in the restoration of the Bosque ecosystem by garnering public input and involvement.
+• Engage the public in the restoration of the bosque ecosystem by garnering public input and involvement.

-The proposed project would improve existing trails, create additional access points, provide educational amenities such as signage and kiosks, and provide amenities such as benches and picnic tables for an improved recreational experience.
-Habitat improvements would also enhance the recreational experience through those criteria listed under the AQ account and the aesthetic quality of the Bosque.
+Habitat improvements would also enhance the recreational experience through those criteria listed under the EQ account and the aesthetic quality of the bosque.
 The relatively open cottonwood gallery forest or a view over a wetland is generally more pleasing than a view obstructed by thick brush 10 to 20 feet high.
-Habitat improvements would provide the opportunity to view wildlife considered rare outside of this Bosque.
+Habitat improvements would provide the opportunity to view wildlife considered rare outside of this bosque.

-Additional access points provide access to the benefits of the project for people living outside the immediate vicinity.
-The existing and additional access provides the opportunity for the area to become a destination for recreational and educational activities.
+Access points provide access to the benefits of the project for people living outside the immediate vicinity.
+The existing and any additional access provided by others may be an opportunity for the area to become a destination for recreational and educational activities.
 The additional opportunities and improved experience increase the overall standard or living for the entire community of Albuquerque.